CodePushGo/website/src/content/blog/en/best-practices-for-capacitor-code-sharing.md

 ## Security and Speed

-Strong security measures and efficient performance are key when sharing Capacitor code.
+Strong security measures and efficient performance are key when sharing React Native code.

 ### Security Guidelines